-Records mentioning the royal castle Krivoklat were first recorded around 1100 A.D. though today’s building dates from the late 13th century.
-It was enlarged and fortified at the end of the 14th century, thanks to all these renovations and continual rebuilding the castle shows all phases of the Gothic style.
-Castle is considered unique from architectonic point of view, also for being similar to the French castle conception.
+Records mentioning the royal castle Krivoklat were first recorded around 1100 A.D., though today’s building dates from the late 13th century.
+It was enlarged and fortified at the end of the 14th century; thanks to all these renovations and continual rebuilding, the castle shows all phases of the Gothic style.
+Castle is considered unique from an architectonic point of view and similar to the French castle conception.
 Castle was once the royal hunting lodge of Charles IV.
-Inside you can see vaulted King’s Hall, a Gothic chapel with a fine carved altarpiece, a dungeon once used as a prison and now home to a grim assortment of torture instruments, and the Knights’ Hall, a collection of late Gothic paintings and many sculptures.
-Krivoklat is situated 40 km to 50 km west of Prague, with a 250,000 visitors a year it is second most visited castle in Czech Republic.
+Inside, you can see vaulted King’s Hall, a Gothic chapel with a finely carved altarpiece, a dungeon once used as a prison and now home to a grim assortment of torture instruments, and the Knights’ Hall, a collection of late Gothic paintings and many sculptures.
+Krivoklat is located about 40 km to 50 km west of Prague, and with 250,000 visitors a year, it is the second most visited castle in the Czech Republic.
 One of the best things about a trip to Křivoklát is the surrounding countryside, with numerous trails perfect for hiking, biking, and leisurely strolls.

 March, November, December: Sa + Su 9 a.m. – 12 a.m., 1 p.m. – 3 p.m.

 April, October: Tu – Su 9 a.m. – 12. a.m., 1 p.m. – 3 p.m.

 May, September: Tu – Su 9 a.m. – 12. a.m., 1. p.m. – 4 p.m.